 We also saw that for many creative businesses, collaboration was changing — and where, when, and how work was actually getting done was changing as well.
 There’s a new expectation to have everything at your fingertips because depending on the project, work doesn’t start and end at set times.

-There’s also the issue of excessive time and effort, that we see with so many creative teams.
-People need a new asset, and they start from scratch.
-But truthfully, most assets are made of multiple smaller assets, such as various fonts, photos, graphics, and other creative assets.
+There’s also the issue of excessive time and effort that we see with so many creative teams.
+People need a new asset, so they start from scratch.
+But truthfully, most projects are made of many different parts, such as various fonts, photos, graphics, and other creative assets.
 When these are properly tracked, they can be repurposed more effectively, and the focus can return to creative collaboration and productivity.
-A DAM can make all the difference in this, and it’s crucial for smaller companies and flexible teams to take back control of their assets.
+A unified DAM and font manager can make all the difference in this, and it’s crucial for smaller companies and flexible teams to take back control of their assets.

-We intentionally built a solution that was straightforward and easy to implement so that smaller businesses and growing teams can reap the benefits of a DAM from anywhere.
+We intentionally built a solution that was straightforward and easy to implement so that smaller businesses and growing teams can reap the benefits of a cloud-based DAM and font manager from anywhere.

-However, there are also people who never thought they needed a DAM or have been hesitant because of budgetary or implantation concerns.
+However, there are also people who never thought they needed a DAM or have been hesitant because of budgetary or implementation concerns.
 Those people have gone underserved.

 I’d be willing to wager that there are more assets out there unmanaged that properly managed.
 If you’re one of those small teams using email, Excel sheets, hard drives, shared network drives or other storage service to try and share assets – news flash…you’re missing out on all the benefits of true DAM.

 In light of this, we need to help out not only creative teams, but also IT.
 When a system doesn’t require hardware, complex integrations, or weeks-long implementations, it’s much less of a burden on IT.
-Let’s show them some love too, since DAM is a company-wide objective beyond only those people in Marketing or Creative Teams.
+Let’s show them some love too, since DAM and font management are company-wide objectives beyond Marketing and Creative Teams.

-Another thing we have to consider is that there are some smaller businesses – boutique creative agencies for example – that do not have a full-time, in-house IT person, let alone an IT department.
-However, those businesses are still productive, and effective digital asset management can help them to meet their goals and be even more productive.
-Connect empowers businesses like these to reap the benefits of DAM, which would be unattainable with a traditional on-premise solution that requires IT implementation and maintenance.
+Another thing we have to consider is that there are some smaller businesses – boutique creative agencies, for example – that do not have a full-time, in-house IT person, let alone an IT department.
+However, those businesses are still productive, and effective digital asset management and font management can help them meet their goals and be even more productive and creative.
+Extensis Connect allows businesses like these to benefit from a cloud-based DAM and font management platform, which would be unattainable with a traditional on-premise solution that requires IT implementation and maintenance.

 On the one hand, we have hard-working creatives who are collaborating, brainstorming, and executing at a very high level.
 To put it mildly, they are very busy people.
 Empowering them to find everything they need more quickly is giving them actual time back.
 And it also lets them maintain their focus, because they don’t have to completely stop what they’re doing to track down assets – context switching kills productivity.

-What we’re aiming for is to provide total peace of mind for creatives and leadership, and create space in their workflows for new projects, new ideas, and new ideas — room for growth.
+What we’re aiming for is to provide total peace of mind for creatives and leadership, and create space in their workflows for new projects and new ideas — room for growth.

-Adaptation has always been about survival, but it’s also about improvement.
-2020 has certainly tested us all in our ability to adapt.
+Toby: Adaptation has always been about survival, but it’s also about improvement.
+And 2020 certainly tested all of us in our ability to adapt.

 What we have observed from several key customer segments is that they were able to adapt quickly, and because of that, they were able to get back to full-pace productivity in a very short period of time.
 They’re making it work and moving forward because they’re making the necessary adjustments and investments.

-Cloud-based solutions allow businesses to ensure their team has access to the tools they need, when they need them.
-Whether a company would normally have everyone in an office together or everyone working remotely, a cloud-based tool allows for total accessibility.
+Cloud-based solutions ensure businesses can access the resources they need, when they need them.
+Whether a company would normally have everyone in an office together or everyone working remotely, cloud-based tools allow for total accessibility.
 Work has changed forever.
-On the one hand, we don’t know when it’s going to be safe for everyone to commute and share physical space together during the workday.
-On the other hand, we’re seeing some incredible remote productivity, many knowledge workers prefer working from home, and – at least among the Extensis Team – people are going to have a lot of travel to catch up on when this is over.
-So, we need to plan for a more distributed workforce going forward, and our tools and tech-stacks need to adapt to support this, or risk being left behind.
+We need to plan for a more distributed workforce going forward, and our tools and tech-stacks need to adapt to support this, or risk being left behind.

-Either way, we will continue to deliver easier and more valuable customer outcomes with Extensis Connect, and we’re just getting started re-defining and evolving the marketplace.
+Whether you’re talking about DAM, font management, or both of them together, we will continue to deliver easier and more valuable customer outcomes with Extensis Connect.
+We’re just getting started re-defining and evolving the marketplace.